DSWhite96/derrickwhite/README.md

 # derrickwhite
-This site will serve as an interactive resume
+This site will serve as a portfolio once complete